 It’s not too difficult to persuade any travel lover to go to Australia.
 There’s not much this massive country doesn’t offer.
 Picturesque beaches?
 Check.
 Bustling, multicultural cities?
 Yep.
 One of the most amazing natural wonders in the world?
 Got it.
 Super friendly people?
 You betcha.
 Unique wildlife?
 They have that, too.
 And of course there’s also this little thing called the Outback that you may have heard of.

 Figuring out why to visit Australia shouldn’t be difficult.
 While Oz is a great destination for all travel lovers, it’s also a great and popular spot to begin your RTW adventure.
-The only downside is the high cost of traveling in Oz, but if you’re a backpacker, there are ways to travel the Outback without completely breaking the bank.
+The only downside is the high cost of traveling, but if you’re a backpacker, there are ways to travel the Outback without completely breaking the bank.
 With English as the predominant language and other western amenities you’re used to, visiting Australia shouldn’t be too much of a culture shock, but it’s still different enough to seem plenty exotic and get your trip started off on the right foot.
-Easing yourself into a RTW trip is the smart way to approach it, and by starting off in a country like Australia, you’ll get your travel legs in no time.
+Easing yourself into a RTW trip is a smart way to approach it, and by starting off in a country like Australia, you’ll get your travel legs in no time.

 Setting foot down on either of New Zealand’s remarkable islands is sure to create memories that last a lifetime.
 If you’re a nature lover, there aren’t too many places in the world that rival the beauty of New Zealand.
-The country is mountainous in both the North and South Islands, with glaciers, extreme sports, active volcanoes, unique geothermal activity, stunning beaches and some of the friendliest and most welcoming people in the world.
+The country is mountainous in both the North and South Islands, with glaciers, extreme sports, active volcanoes, unique geothermal activity, stunning beaches, and some of the friendliest and most welcoming people in the world.
 Throw in some great cuisine, with wineries dotting the countryside of both islands, and some of the best trekking possibilities in the world, and you have a magical destination.

 For those beginning a RTW trip, I can’t think of a better place to get started.
 New Zealand will blow you away with its beauty, and the friendly people make traveling here a cinch.
 You’ll run into the same budget concerns as Australia, especially if you want to take part in the plethora of extreme sports offered here.
 But, like Australia, if you’re willing to take the bus instead of renting your own vehicle, stay in hostels, camp, and cook your own food, you can make it work and still see plenty of the country.
 The only culture shock you’ll experience is wondering how a place this beautiful can exist, and the only travel concerns you’ll have is whether to bungee or skydive (you can always do both).